Skip to content

 JapanWhat to Know About Cycling the Kibi Plain in Rural Okayama, Japan

-We had a lot of fun exploring Japan’s many unique cities, but after a while we were itching to explore some of the beautiful nature that so far we had mostly glimpsed from Shinkansen windows while zipping by at 300 kilometres an hour.
+We had a lot of fun exploring Japan’s many unique cities, but after a while we were itching to get out into the beautiful nature that so far we had mostly glimpsed from Shinkansen windows while zipping by at 300 kilometres an hour.
 Places like Mount Fuji or Shikoku’s Iya Valley are amazing natural destinations,…

 A girl standing near a canal in front of a reet-decked house